ajithpadman/PysysQ/README.md

 - `input_q`: the queue from which the packets will be processed.
 - `output_q`: the queue to which the processed packets will be pushed.
 - `clk`: The clock for timing the processing operation.
-- `helper`: the helper is an object of SQPktProcessorHelper class to configure the processing operation.
+- `helper`: the helper class from loaded plugins.
 ### 9. SQPktSink
 SQPktSink is a simulation object that consumes and mark the termination of  packets.
 #### Properties